CommonWalrus/TechnicalWritingPortfolio/README.md

 Call forward and removal instructions

-- This is an internal document I created to provide my coworkers a step by step guide in adding and removing call forwards for various clients
+- This is an internal document I created to provide my coworkers a step by step guide in adding and removing call forwards for various clients.
+It's used as a quick reference for new teammates.

 How To Play Magic